saragirard3/caveadventure/README.md

 # caveadventure

 Mini JS game - takes about 5 minutes to play.
-Created with JavaScript, HTML, and CSS.
+Created with JavaScript and HTML.